AdrienMorin/taller-html-adrien-morin/README.md

 # Web Calculator

-This is a simple web calculator that performs basic arithmetic operations: addition, subtraction, multiplication, and division.
+This is a simple web calculator that performs basic arithmetic operations.
 It has been made for my Web Engineering course at the Universidad de Antioquia.

 ## Features

 - Supports basic arithmetic operations.
 - Handles chained operations.
+- Handles some complexes functions such as square root, log, ln, sin, cos, tan, power.
+- Includes the pi value.
-- Clear and intuitive user interface.
+- Clear and intuitive user interface, made using mobile first methodology.
 - Responsive design for different screen sizes (made for smartphones also).
 - Keyboard support for inputting numbers and operations.
+- Includes an AC/CE button to delete the last character if we are in input mode (CE).
+Else (when we are in result mode) it reset the input section (AC).
+This button changes its text depending on the mode.
 - Error handling for invalid input.
-- Has an history screen to show the history of operations.
+- Has a history screen to show the history of operations.
 - The history screen can be cleared by clicking on the history logo.

 ## How to Run